sephajebi/home/_pages/publications.md

 ---

-Here is my <a href="{{ 'Publications.pdf' | prepend: 'assets/pdf/' | relative_url}}" target="_blank" rel="noopener noreferrer"> list of publications</a> in the reverse chronological order, with details such as my coauthors and the publication status.
+Here is a <a href="{{ 'Publications.pdf' | prepend: 'assets/pdf/' | relative_url}}" target="_blank" rel="noopener noreferrer">list</a> of my papers in the reverse chronological order, with details such as my coauthors and the publication status.

-These are my papers grouped according to their subject:
+I have also grouped my papers according to their subject:

 > Treewidth (and allies)